 Go to the TC-Python Help Troubleshooting section for detailed information.
-This can be found on our website or from the installed documentation where you can search for "pip install fails".
+This can be found on our website or from the installed documentation where you can search for "pip install fails" with "Failed to establish a new network connection" or similar.